Resources for technical writers in general and API writers in particular

 Where to find electronic copies of books If you don’t like to use dead wood books, you can find many of the best technical and writing books on these sites.

-O'Reilly.com A few years back, I joined Safari books, which was absorbed by O'Reilly.
-I've always kept it, because I can find information about any technical topic I need to learn about.
-This site contains videos and courses in addition to books.
-O'Reilly is not the cheapest option, but obviously has the biggest inventory of technical titles.
+O’Reilly.com O’Reilly has resources about almost any technical topic you might need to learn about, including both videos and courses in addition to books.
+It’s not the cheapest option, but obviously has the biggest inventory.

 Books technical writers should read